Lady Bears win consolation singles crown and main draw doubles title.

-Former All-American and All-SEC selection Alison Ojeda enters her fourth season as a coach at Baylor.
+Former All-American and All-SEC selection Alison Ojeda enters her fifth season as a coach at Baylor.
 She was named the assistant coach of Baylor's women's tennis program on June 30, 2010, and was then promoted to associate head coach on July 13, 2012.

 Ojeda has made an immediate impact on the women's tennis program, helping develop players into elite competitors nationally.

-Last season, Ojeda tutored sophomore Ema Burgic to All-American status and a No. 11 final singles ranking.
+In 2013, Ojeda tutored sophomore Ema Burgic to All-American status and a No. 11 final singles ranking.
 She also mentored Burgic and doubles partner Victoria Kisialeva to a final ranking of No. 10 and All-American honors.
 Ojeda helped head coach Joey Scrivano turn around the 2013 season as the Lady Bears won 10 of their last 12 matches to finish 17-15 overall and earn the program's ninth Big 12 regular season title and ninth consecutive trip to the NCAA Championships.

 In 2012, Ojeda helped guide three BU players (Diana Nakic, Sona Novakova and Nina Secerbegovic) to top-50 singles rankings.
 Nakic and Secerbegovic both earned All-American singles honors under her watch, while the duo of Secerbegovic and Burgic were doubles All-Americans.
 As a team in Ojeda's second year, Baylor reached the NCAA Round of 16 for an eighth consecutive season and finished the year ranked No. 13.